The 5 most common rock climbing injuries and how to avoid them

 Another useful strategy that will help you avoid this injury is to build up your finger strength, enabling you to grip smaller pockets.
 You can do this by hang boarding (if you’re an intermediate climber), purchasing a hand and finger exerciser, or squeezing a stress ball.
 There are many options available to you.

 The final tip, which applies to every injury in this article, is to avoid overloading yourself and listen to your body if you feel a tear or pull.
-Putting unnecessary stress on an already torn pulley may prevent you from climbing for up to 6 months in the most extreme cases.
+Putting unnecessary stress on an already torn pulley may prevent you from climbing for up to six months in the most extreme cases.

 2. Tendonitis